DFE-Digital/architecture/common-components/index.md

 | Marketing Automation platform | tbc | Discovery
 | Robotic Process Automation (RPA) platform | tbc | Alpha

-## Components ##

 <a name="dfe-signin"></a>
 ### 1. DfE Sign-in
 DfE Sign-in is the new way for users to access DfE online services and has now replaced Secure Access.

 #### Documentation
-Links to tech docs, onboarding info
+_Links to tech docs, onboarding info_

 #### Support
-Questions regarding adoption and use
+_Questions regarding adoption and use

-Where to go if there's a problem
+Where to go if there's a problem_

 #### Roadmap
-Who's already using this components - see ['Services accessed using DfE Sign-in'](https://services.signin.education.gov.uk/)
+_Who's already using this components - see ['Services accessed using DfE Sign-in'](https://services.signin.education.gov.uk/)

-What's being onboarded
+What's being onboarded_

-## Further guidance ##
+#### Further guidance
-Who creates / maintains this content (support email)
+_Who creates / maintains this content (support email)_

 ## Further guidance ##